-We can get some indications of the goodness of our methodology also from a quick comparison with a parallel sample from the Kremer dataset.
+We can get some indications of the goodness of our methodology also from a quick comparison with the information collected for the same 5 concepts in the Kremer dataset.
 For these concepts Kremer and colleagues collected 832 raw descriptions.
 We annotated their dataset with our feature types, obtaining 231 distinct properties, that is, a mean of 46.2 properties per concept (s.d.
 7.95).
 A chi-square analysis failed to highlight a significant difference in the distribution of raw descriptions across concepts in the two samples (p > .5).
-However, the difference in the average number of features per concept is significant (W = 25, p < .01).
+However, the difference in the average number of FDs per concept is significant (W = 25, p < .01).